samuelgruetter/dafny-wiki/FAQ.md

 First of all, they truly are warnings.
 If the program has no errors, then it has passed the verifier and satisfies its specification.
 You don't *need* to fix the warnings.

 However, in more complex programs you will often find that these warnings come along with failed or unpredictable verification outcomes.
 In those cases, it's worth knowing how to fix it.
 Often, the warnings can be eliminated by introducing a otherwise-useless helper function to serve as the trigger.

+Dafny determines triggers automatically and uses tool tips to inform users about its trigger selection process.
+Dafny has been designed with the motto "users need to understand triggers, but should never need to write triggers themselves".
+To help you understand what triggers are, the discussion below uses manually supplied triggers.
+You should avoid writing triggers yourself.
+Instead, if you get a warning about triggers, try to rewrite the quantifier.
+As you do, you can inspect to tool tips to see what triggers Dafny selects for you.

 ### What is a trigger?